marius92mc/movie-recommending-system/README.md

 ## Requirements and installation

+It is highly recommended to use <a href="http://docs.python-guide.org/en/latest/dev/virtualenvs/" target="_blank">virtualenv</a>.

 Please see requirements.txt.
 To install these packages, use the following command in a <a href="http://docs.python-guide.org/en/latest/dev/virtualenvs/" target="_blank"> virtualenv</a>.
 ```bash